-Transform your barren outdoor space into a pleasant oasis simply by adding a container garden filled with plants.
 As you plan your containers, think beyond the stereotypical potted geraniums or violas in clay pots.
-Today's container gardens can make a statement by the choice of containers as well as by the careful selection of unique plants.
-Consider grouping containers of different sizes and with various types of plants (flowers, decorative grasses, succulents, herbs, or even vegetables).
-Smaller container gardens can do double duty; they'll grow outdoors during the warmer seasons and continue to thrive indoors during cold months.
-Of course, container gardens are also popular because they require minimal care: simply water and fertilize the soil.
-Weeds and pests are rarely a problem, and due to the small scale of the garden, even those are easily addressed with a few minutes of care.
+Instead, make a statement by choosing interesting containers and carefully selecting unique plants.
+Consider grouping containers of different sizes with various types of plants (flowers, decorative grasses, succulents, herbs or even vegetables).
+Smaller container gardens can do double duty; they'll grow outdoors during the warmer seasons and continue to thrive indoors during the cold months.

 Things You'll Need